5 Keys to a Profitable Personal Training Program

 Studies have shown that recognition and authority are strongly linked to longevity and job satisfaction.

 So, remember to praise staff and thank them.
-Call out good work and recognize staff contributions.
+Call out good work and recognise staff contributions.

 Set up a weekly reminder system that alerts you to send an email, letter, or give a gift to someone who has gone above and beyond.